omarelabed/floodgate/README.md

 #Floodgate

-Flood your html with your json.
+Flood the DOM with json.